Benzino

-Raymond Leon Scott (born July 18, 1965), better known by his stage name Ray Benzino, is an American urban media proprietor, television personality, rapper, and record producer.
-He produced records (as part of the production team Hangmen 3) and co-owned the magazine The Source.
+Raymond Scott (born July 18, 1965), better known by his stage name Benzino or Ray Benzino, is an American urban media proprietor, television personality, rapper and record producer.
+Benzino produced records (as part of the production team Hangmen 3) and co-owned The Source magazine.

 Career

 Benzino has said one of the primary inspirations to enter the genre of rap stems from his fondness of the film Wild Style.
 Benzino was a founding member of rap groups the Almighty RSO and Made Men.
-He has appeared on the reality television show Love & Hip Hop: Atlanta, since 2012.
+He has appeared on the reality television show Love & Hip Hop: Atlanta since 2012.